rabh1011/upliftsqldev/02_Schema_DDL_DML/README.md

-# Introduction to SQL and MySQL.
+# DDL and DML commands.

+What is the expansion of DDL and DML?

+What are DDL and DML commands?

 What are the Data Types provided by MySQL by default?